-The the Cloister church in Lund
+The Cloister church in Lund

-about one hour The Cathedral in Lund is the most visited church in Sweden, but those visiting Lund often miss to visit the old Saint Peter cloister church , often just called the cloister church.
+admission free The Cathedral in Lund is the most visited church in Sweden, but those visiting Lund often miss to visit the old Saint Peter cloister church , often just called the cloister church.
 This church is the only one, beside the Cathedral, left from the medieval time.
 All the other churches in Lund were destroyed after the reformation in Denmark 1536.
 It is a small but beautiful and historical interesting building, and below we show some pictures from it.

 The church was built in a Romanesque style in mid-12th century as a cloister church for Benedictine nuns, called Saint Mary and Saint Peter.
 In the beginning of the 14th century, it was rebuilt in a Gothic style with bricks.

 |Just inside the entrance there is a stone covered with ornamentation, this stone probably originates from the first Romanesque church.|

 |The cloister church was also a parish church.
 The parishioner had their places at the first floor in the longhouse, just as today, and the nuns dispose a long gallery in the back, where the pipe balcony is located today.|

 |At the western facade there are signs after the door used by the nuns to enter their balcony.||At the inside wall there are signs after the arches that carried the nun’s gallery.|